botttos/3DEngine/README.md

 ### Octree

-To calculate the octree go to ìViewî -> ìConfigurationî -> ìSceneî -> Recalculate
+To calculate the octree go to ‚ÄúView‚Äù -> ‚ÄúConfiguration‚Äù -> ‚ÄúScene‚Äù -> Recalculate

 Octree will be filled with static objects.
-To set a static objects check the inspector ìStaticî checkbox.
+To set a static objects check the inspector ‚ÄúStatic‚Äù checkbox.
 The childs of a static object become static.